What is JS:miner-C and how can I remove it from my Mac?

 - Search for any extensions that seem suspicious or that you don’t remember installing.

-- Select one and choose “Remove”.
+- Click the three-dot button and choose “Remove”.